 What documents do I need?

-For a full list of documentation required, you should check the Luxembourg Embassy via phone or email.
-Some information is also available on the website.
+The University has a checklist to assist you in collecting the required documents, however for a full list of documentation required, you should check the Luxembourg Embassy via phone or email.
+Some information is also available on the Luxembourg Embassy website.

 How do I get to the Embassy?

 Here is a map showing the location of the Luxembourg Embassy.
 The closest underground station is Hyde Park Corner.

 A map of the London Underground is available.

 The nearest underground stations are Knightsbridge and Hyde Park Corner.